ciarancourtney/concurrent_java_examples/README.md

 ## Matrix3.java (concurrent multithreading)

-This is a slight modification of Matrix2 where Java Executor Interfaces are used to define a thread pool, of which is consumes to perform each matrix multiplication.
+In this code sample, Java Executor Interfaces are used to define a thread pool, for which each thread is used to perform the final part of the O(n³) problem, the multiplication of each vector element from each matrix A row by each matrix B column.

 Results show that a thread count of 2 resulted in best performance.

-This was found to be nearly twice as slow as Matrix1 for size=1000, at about 4400ms.
+This was found to be nearly twice as slow as single-threaded (Matrix1.java) naive matrix multiplication for size=1000, at about 4400ms.
 Perhaps too sensitive to scheduling overhead at this relatively small matrix size.

 ![Alt text](results/Matrix3.png?raw=true)

 ## Matrix4.java (concurrent multithreading)

-In this version, Matrix multiplication is split up into 4 quadrants, known as the _Divide & Conquer_ technique.
+In this version, Matrix multiplication is split up into 4 quadrants, known as the _Divide & Conquer_ technique, or _Block Partitioning_.
-An ExecutorService is used to calculate each of the four quadrants.
+An ExecutorService is used to calculate each of the four quadrants concurrently.
+This is possible because each quadrant is fully independent, so there is no contention on a shared resource.

 As before, benchmarks were run for a range matrix sizes and thread pools.
 Once again it was found that 4,6 and 8 threads resulted in the best performance.